blackpuppy/docs/en/core-libraries/helpers/number.rst

 .. php:class:: NumberHelper(View $view, array $settings = array())

-The NumberHelper contains convenience methods that enable display numbers in common formats in your views.
+The NumberHelper contains convenient methods that enable display numbers in common formats in your views.
 These methods include ways to format currency, percentages, data sizes, format numbers to specific precisions and also to give you more flexibility with